 (Pictured above left, McMillan Genealogists – Barry, Pam, Alan, Eril and Ian at our first get together in 2015.
-Pictured above right, Aura Mary Constance McMillan, my McMillan grandmother.)
+Pictured above right, Thomas McMillan, my McMillan grandfather.)

-To view/download the McMillan 36 page Family PDF, with indexes from Page 31 CLICK HERE
+To view/download the McMillan Family Tree 46 page PDF with a Surname List from page 41 CLICK HERE

 For much more on our McCance, McMillan and Keogh families in the early days of Chewton/Castlemaine.
 I recommend you seek out this book below “Oceans of Consolation” by David Fitzpatrick.